Ready to travel? Click here to plan your next trip!

 Explore ancient Beijing

 The most essential part of a Beijing itinerary is diving into the thousands of years of history that have gone down in the city.
 I personally love starting at Jingshan Park, which overlooks the Forbidden City, before going down into the storied structure.
-From there I usually ride the subway to Lama Temple (and have a vegetarian lunch nearby); the Temple of Heaven is also an absolutely diving place to clear your head and get some peace.
+From there I usually ride the subway to Lama Temple (and have a vegetarian lunch nearby); the Temple of Heaven is also an absolutely divine place to clear your head and get some peace.

 But don’t miss the modern part